es/talkr/README.md

 Talkr - chat with visitors now
 =====================
 Talkr is a drop-in chatbox that allows you to connect with visitors to your site seamlessly.
-Talkr uses [Socket.io](https://github.com/LearnBoost/socket.io), [Redis](https://github.com/antirez/redis), and [Express](https://github.com/visionmedia/express) allowing it to scale to any size whilst maintaining it's speed and responsiveness.
+Talkr uses [Socket.io](https://github.com/LearnBoost/socket.io), [Redis](https://github.com/antirez/redis), and [Express](https://github.com/visionmedia/express).

 Getting Started